 Nic is a harried hero, because not only does he put up with a woman who has the temperament of a rottweiler, he vehemently rejects the advances of Jess (discussed below), and says nothing of it.
 Ivan will forever be known as the performatively protective, belligerent and overbearing wrong ’un who lured Nic to the basketball court with the promise of a game, only to tell him to do one.

 Jess isn’t the kind of girl who cheats.
 In fact, she’s never cheated – except for the time she kissed Dan Webb behind her husband Mick Gould’s back.
 "It weighs on me mentally," she says through inflated lips, with a tiny violin perched atop her shoulder.
-That her surname is Power speaks to the broader problem of her being, in that she obtains and wields power with reckless abandon.
+That her surname is Power speaks to the broader problem of her being, in that she obtains and wields it with reckless abandon.
 Not that she’d have you believe that.
 For too long she’s put others before herself, she villainsplains, which is why in this instance, she’s doing something so out of character as to cheat.
 Her selflessness has led her here, guys!
 A critical darling villain that we simply couldn’t be without.

 When Matt wasn’t polishing his halo he was busy being a virgin and affectionately calling his attractive, affable and patient wife Lauren Huntriss, Loz.
 When he first told her that he was a virgin, Loz was seemingly unfazed, instead supportive and kind.
 When his lack of sexual experience (and the prospect of having to do it) manifested in physical pain, Loz waited with him in the hospital.
 When they did do it, Loz let him control the narrative, relaying the news to the rest of the group.
 So when he decided not only to tell, but to hammer home to the group, in earshot of Loz, that he no longer found her attractive, it was a betrayal of epic proportions.